 Many articles have been written about successful S&OP implementations.
 Often these articles only over content or context, hardly ever they cover both.
 But a successful S&OP demands an integral approach.
-Only in that case S&OP leads to practical actions and results.
+Only in that case Sales & Operations Planning leads to practical actions and results.
 Quite similar to playing on chess on multiple boards.

-What makes S&OP successful?
+What makes Sales & Operations Planning successful?
 S&OP is all about collaboration and communication between different functions.
 That is exactly why the change management approach is of paramount importance.
 The S&OP-implementation manager must therefore principally act as a “change manager”.
 But a change management approach requires playing chess on multiple boards.

 A coherent change management approach contains four critical elements that drastically increase the likelihood of success of S&OP:

-If one of these four elements is missing, S&OP is likely to not lead to the desired results.
+IIf one of these four elements is missing, Sales & Operations Planning is likely to not lead to the desired results.

 Why do we want to introduce S&OP, what are the objectives we are trying to achieve?
 In many S&OP-implementations these questions remain unanswered.
 It is crucial that individuals understand what the objectives of S&OP are and which results can be achieved.
 This all begins with a clear vision and strategy of higher management, translated to S&OP.
 A sense of urgency, a clear vision and approach and a good translation and communication of these objectives to the roles the individuals are required to play are the starting points of every S&OP-implementation.